East Liverpool, Ohio: Other businesses

-In 1979, a toxic waste incinerator was proposed in the city's East End neighborhood.
+In 1977, a toxic waste incinerator was proposed by Waste Technologies Industries, Inc. (WTI) in the city's East End neighborhood.
 Local investors believed the incinerator could be an alternative to the declining ceramics industry.
-However, the ambiguity regarding its potential impacts on public health and the environment led to protests against its construction.
+However, ambiguity surrounding its potential impacts on public health and the environment led to protests against its construction.
 In 1991, a march against the incinerator's construction resulted in 33 people, including actor Martin Sheen, being arrested for trespassing.
+Campaigners pressured Governor George Voinovich through demonstrations at the Governor's Mansion, eventually prompting a limited health study and a moratorium on new incinerator permits, though WTI was exempted.

-Despite a pledge from Vice President Al Gore that the Clinton administration would prevent the incinerator from opening until its compliance with state and federal regulations was confirmed, the plant was completed in 1992 and began operating as Waste Technologies Industries the following year.
-In 2005, the Environmental Protection Agency declared the area surrounding the incinerator and the S.H.
-Bell Company's metal facility a "potential environmental justice area".
+During the 1992 presidential election, vice presidential candidate Al Gore pledged that the Clinton administration would prevent the incinerator from opening until its compliance with state and federal regulations was confirmed.
+However, after taking office the Clinton administration failed to act, and the plant began operations in 1993.
+Greenpeace organized a "Pinocchio" bus tour to the White House to highlight the administration's broken pledge.
+The campaign ultimately lost momentum after the incinerator's opening, and in 1997 the Ohio Environmental Protection Agency ultimately granted WTI a hazardous waste permit.

+In 2005, the United States Environmental Protection Agency declared the area surrounding the WTI incinerator and S.H.
+Bell Company's nearby metal facility a "potential environmental justice area".
 In 2008, concerns were raised about toxic particles affecting East Liverpool residents' health, particularly manganese, which was found in high concentrations.
 East Liverpool residents were found to have higher than normal levels of manganese, cadmium, and lead in their blood, and the community was considered to be in a health crisis due to the presence of these toxic elements.
 Government agencies worked with S.H.
 Bell Company to decrease the toxic metals being released into the surrounding air and land, and from 2006 to 2013 air quality improved.
 In 2014, hazardous and toxic particles in air quality assessments increased.
 Activism to reduce the toxic waste began.